 4 steps to purchasing the perfect engagement rings

 When it comes to diamond jewelry, engagement rings are truly the most special of all.
-No other gift is as jam-packed with symbolism of love and lifelong commitment.
+No other gift is as jam-packed with the symbolism of love and lifelong commitment.
 If you are looking for engagement rings, then you must first educate yourself on diamonds so that you will make a smart purchase of the highest quality possible within your budget.
-The best way is buying loose diamonds and having them mounted onto your engagement ring separately.
+The best way is buying loose diamonds and having them mounted on your engagement ring separately.
 This gives you more control over the quality of the diamonds, the design of your engagement ring and ultimately your budget.
 Follow these 4 steps to find the perfect engagement rings:

 ● Step 1: The 4cs of Diamond quality

 The 4Cs have been developed by the GIA to grade loose diamonds using 4 diamond quality features: carat weight, diamond clarity, color, and cut.
 One carat weighs 200 grams and is used to indicate a diamond’s size – however it is not a precise indication.
 Diamond clarity ranges from Flawless to Inclusions 3, assessing the internal flaws and external blemishes of a diamond.
 The diamond color grade ranges from D to Z, where D is the most desired colorless and Z has a slight yellow hue.
 The cut is what gives a diamond its sparkle, brilliance, and fire.
 Lastly, the diamond cut may also refer to diamond shape.
 There are many different diamond shapes such as a radiant cut diamond or emerald cut diamonds.